What is the scheme’s value and tenure?

 This scheme is open to world-class researchers (scientists and engineers).
 Applications are particularly welcomed from internationally renowned researchers currently residing outside of the UK.

 The Scheme is open to applicants of all nationalities.
 Note, Royal Society Research Professorships are eligible for the Tier 1 (Exceptional Talent) visa accelerated process of endorsement under the Exceptional Promise category (see page 20-21 http://gov.uk/government/publications/guidance-on-policy-for-uk-visas-under-tier-1-exceptional-talent).

 Before applying, please ensure that you meet all the eligibility requirements, which are explained in the scheme notes.

 What is the application process?

-Applications should be submitted through the Royal Society’s electronic grant application system (e-GAP).
+Applications should be submitted through the new Royal Society’s grant management system (FlexiGrant®).

 Professor Michael Cates

 Sir Andrew Wiles